dq93/Playlist_Predictor/README.md

 <img width="500" height="420" alt="Image" src="https://github.com/user-attachments/assets/20f0cdc5-b2df-4628-8a20-a86333ae41be" />

 The purpose of this project is to imitate a music recommendation algorithm using unsupervised machine learning.
 K-Means clustering is used without scaling, then with scaling and then with PCA.
 A new sample is then created for the final algorithm.
-This project uses a dataset of songs from 1950 - 2019 that was taken from a research paper from 2020 titled Music Dataset: Lyrics and Metadata from 1950 to 2019.
+This project uses a dataset of songs from 1950 - 2019 that was taken from a research paper published in 2020 titled "Music Dataset: Lyrics and Metadata from 1950 to 2019".

 Link to the dataset: https://data.mendeley.com/datasets/3t9vbwxgr5/3

 # Features of the dataset:

-Categorical:
+## Categorical

 artist_name: The name of the artist